 1.1 This Consultation Statement has been prepared in accordance with Regulation 12 of the Town and Country Planning (Local Planning) (England) Regulations 2012 (as amended).
-It sets out the details of the recent public consultation - including how, when, and with whom, the recent public consultation took place - and how this has informed the Upham Village Design Statement (UVDS).
+It sets out the details of recent public consultations - including how, when, and with whom, the recent public consultations took place - and how these have informed the Upham Village Design Statement (UVDS).